Organizing your Content

 Duplicating Screen UI to Scenes

-Duplicating your Screen UI to other scenes
+Duplicating a Screen UI layer to another Scene

 Duplicating to a scene that already has Screen UI components will overwrite them.
 The warning below will appear if you try to do this.